BurkovBA/BurkovBA.github.io/content/blog/2021-09-18-1/index.md

 Plan
 ----

 We aim to install our own VPN server software on a Linux server somewhere outside the Iron Curtain, and then connect to it via VPN clients from our devices to visit the websites, banned in Russia.
 I am not going to set up LDAP or Radius authentication backends here, as this is a basic scenario for personal use only.
+I will not cover the network and firewall configuration in this post either, however, this process is also covered in [DigitalOcean instruction](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-openvpn-server-on-debian-10).

-In order to do so, we are going to perform the following steps:
+In order to confiture OpenVPN server and client, we are going to perform the following steps:

 1. Install OpenVPN server via openvpn-install.sh script.